Skip to main content

 A 200 watt Mini PC will use 4.8 kWh per day – or 144 kWh per month – when left running all day, every day.

-Now that we know the kilowatt hours consumed by our computer, we can get an estimate the monetary cost per day.
-Your utility provider will list the exact unit price per kW/h on your account summary or service bill.
-The cost of energy varies widely across the country – depending on a host of factors – and ranges all the way from $0.10 to $0.43.
-Residential energy rates are often higher than commerial prices due to the economy of scale.
+The cost of energy varies widely across the country – depending on a host of factors – and ranges all the way from $0.10 to $0.43 per killowat-hour.
+Energy rates for homes and residences are often higher than prices for businesses due to the economy of scale.

 With this information, it's simple to calculate a monetary cost.
 By multiplying the cost per kilowatt by the quantity of kilowatts, we arrive at the final cost.
 When estimating per month, we can see how much our server affects our monthly bill.